 APPLY FOR A TEMPORARY RESIDENT VISA

 Planning a trip outside Canada and the continental US?
-You will need a valid temporary resident visa (TRV) in addition to your valid study permit to re-enter Canada, unless you are a citizen of a country that is exempt from this requirement.
+You may need a valid temporary resident visa (TRV) or electronic travel authorization (eTA) in addition to your valid study permit to travel back to Canada, unless exempted.
+You can visit the IRCC website to see if you will require a TRV or an eTA to travel to Canada.

 If you do need a TRV and are planning a trip outside Canada, you should apply for a new TRV from within Canada before you leave.
 Processing times may be very lengthy at peak holiday times such as summer and Christmas, so allow yourself plenty of time.